-1. Evaluate elementary mathematical arguments and identify fallacious reasoning (not just fallacious conclusions).

-2. Reasoning about arguments represented in Predicate logic.

-3. Perform operations on sets, functions, relations.

-4.Solve problems that involve: computing permutations and combinations, Binomial and Multinomial theorems

-5. Analyze and deduce problems involving recurrence relations and generating functions

-6. Apply graph theory Spanning trees, planar graphs, Isomorphism and connectivity
+After Completion of the Course, Students will be able to:

+- 1. To evaluate elementary mathematical arguments and identify fallacious reasoning (not just fallacious conclusions). - 2.
+To reason about arguments represented in Predicate logic. - 3.
+Perform operations on discrete structures such as sets, functions, relations, and sequences. - 4.
+Solve discrete mathematics problems that involve: computing permutations and combinations of a set. - 5.
+Analyze and deduce problems involving recurrence relations and generating functions. - 6.
+Apply graph theory models of data structures and state machines to solve problems of connectivity and constraint satisfaction, for example, scheduling.